canonical/network-manager-snap/docs/snap/edit-connections.md

 # Edit Connections

-This part will show you how to use a network-manager built-in editor to modify the connections as well as provide a reference for setting some of the settings.
+This section shows how to use the network-manager built-in editor to modify connections as well as provide a reference for changing some of the settings.

 ## Using nmcli Console